 What is the MLI position for a contracting jurisdiction?

-The MLI position refers to the choices and options made by a Signatory or Party to the MLI and provided to the Depositary on listed tax agreements and reservations and notifications of optional provision chosen and existing treaty provisions
+The MLI position refers to the choices and options made by a Signatory or Party to the MLI and provided to the Depositary on the listed tax agreements and reservations and notifications of optional provision chosen, and existing treaty provisions.

 Recognizing the differences in national economic interests and tax policies, the drafters include flexibility in the MLI so that evey contracting jurisdiction can make choices from the opt-in provisions, opt-out provisions (i.e. the reservations subject to the scope limitation under Article 28(1)) and alternative provisions.